MEET OUR TEAM

 Dr. Kathy Matthews

-Dr. Kathy Matthews works as a Visiting Professor at the University of Virginia as well as provides special needs planning services to families across the country.
+Dr. Kathy Matthews is the Chief Clinical Officer of All Needs Planning where she supports families to create Special Needs Master Plans in collaboration with experts in financial, legal, and tax planning and she is also a Visiting Professor at the University of Virginia.
 Kathy grew up in Richmond, Virginia and attended Virginia Commonwealth University for her bachelor’s degree in psychology.
-She completed her Master’s and PhD at Teachers College, Columbia University in New York where she also taught students with special needs from early intervention through high school.
+She completed her Master’s and PhD at Teachers College, Columbia University in New York where she also taught students with disabilities from early intervention through high school.
 She returned to Richmond as an administrator at The Faison Center, helping to provide services to children, adults and families impacted by autism.
-She specializes in teaching using Applied Behavior Analysis and is a Licensed Behavior Analyst.
 Outside of her professional obligations, she lives in Powhatan County with her two incredible little boys and two obnoxious, adorable dogs.

 Ms. Morgan Meador